Ecological Impact Fund

 Developing countries lag in deploying advanced green technologies.
 Absent strong environmental regulations, substantial taxes on emissions and green subsidies, there is little motivation to invest in overcoming the challenges posed by patents and technical know-how.
 Better incentives are needed to intensify the development of green innovations suitable for the developing world and their rapid and wide deployment.

 The EIF’s main purpose is greatly to improve the diffusion of impactful green technologies in the Global South.
-It would do so first by inducing participating originators to waive licensing fees and monopoly markups, and second by giving these originators a financial interest in the wide and effective use of their participating innovations.
-In addition, the EIF would stimulate development of additional greenovations that – tailored to prevailing needs, cultures, circumstances, and preferences in the EIF Zone – would be especially impactful there.
-These two effects would produce a third: the EIF would help build capacities to develop, manufacture, distribute, install, operate, and maintain greenovations in the EIF Zone.
+It would do so first by inducing participating originators to waive licensing fees and monopoly markups, and second by paying these originators an impact premium, additional to the sales price, for the wide and effective use of their participating innovations.
+The EIF would moreover stimulate development of additional greenovations that – tailored to prevailing needs, cultures, circumstances, and preferences in the EIF Zone – would be especially impactful there.
+These two effects would produce a third: the EIF would help build capacities to develop, manufacture, distribute, install, operate, maintain, and repair greenovations in the EIF Zone.

 Advantages of the EIF